quanguefa23/Healthy-Sleep-Kotlin-Android/README.md

 Have a nice sleep.
 It's littt *^*

 ## Features
+- Help you sleep at exactly time of multiple sleeep-cycles (90 * n + 14)
-- Setting alarm by the time you go to bed or wake up
+- Auto set alarm via the time you go to bed or wake up
 - 2 mode alarms: device alarm and in-app alarm
+- Choose a sweet ringtone in collection
+- Read some tips about sleeping
+- Log your sleep data and show you when you want

 ## Screenshoots

 ## Install
 Install via APK: ...